 - Pour the cider into a heavy soup pot.
 Bring it to a boil, uncovered.
 Reduce heat to allow the cider to simmer.
 Let it simmer 4-5 hours, stirring occasionally.

-- In the last half-hour, stir more frequently to keep it from burning.
-When it's thick enough to coat the back of a spoon--a little thinner than maple syrup--turn off the heat and let the syrup cool a bit.
+- In the last half-hour, check and stir more frequently to keep it from burning.
+When it's thick enough to coat the back of a spoon--a little thinner than maple syrup--turn off the heat and let the syrup cool.

 - Roll out bottom pie crust.
 Line 9-inch pie pan with it.